Prehab Exercise

 • Access to a range of leisure centres and pools across the county

-• Pre-recorded online video content available in this page
+• Pre-recorded online video content available on this website

-Exercise will help you build up your cardio vascular fitness and strength.
-This shouldn't be strenuous, but enough to get you going.
+Exercise will help you build up your cardiovascular fitness and strength.
+This shouldn't be strenuous, but enough to get your heart beating a bit faster & feeling slightly out of breath.

 Activity for everyone

-We are delighted to share the details of multiple exercise groups across Somerset, Wiltshire, Avon and Gloucestershire to enable access to closer to homes, including gym and swimming facilities.
+We are delighted to share the details of multiple exercise groups across Somerset, Wiltshire, Avon and Gloucestershire.
+This is to enable access to activities such as gym and swimming closer to home.

-We've linked up with Cancer Care Map to help you find your nearest Exercise and Activity centre.
-Click on the Cancer Care Map logo, this will take you to their website where you can search, using your postcode for services near you.
+We've linked up with Cancer Care Map to help you find activities near you.
+Click on the Cancer Care Map logo, to access their website where you can search, using your postcode for services near you.

 Following your diagnosis, there may be a temptation for your friends and family to do things for you.
-Exercise will help both physically and mentally, and many day to day activities can be a good form of gentle exercise.
+Many basic day to day activities can be a good form of gentle exercise.
+Exercise will help you both physically and mentally.

 20-30 minutes of activity every day is a good goal.
 This could be a 10-15 minutes activity in the morning and then another 10-15 minutes in the afternoon.
-When you are comfortable with this level, you may want to increase your level of exercise.
+Think back to whether you consider yourself at level 1, 2 or 3 and try to gently increase your usual level of activity.
+You may want to increase your level of exercise as time progresses.

 Getting you started with exercises

 We have a number of videos to help and inspire you to get started with your exercises.
-Below is the first of these, introducing you to HIT for patients.
+Below is the first of these, introducing you to gentle walking.

 There are plenty of other videos to help you along the way.
 Here's a link to them.